-Your best bet is to avoid these completely as they raise cholesterol levels, increasing a risk of heart disease, stroke, and weight gain.
-Foods which contain trans fats include cookies, pastries, candy, fried foods, chips, store-bought pizza, and generally most unhealthy processed foods.
-You should also be wary of food labels which state that they are ‘trans fat free’; since 2006, the FDA has required food manufacturers to list reportable amounts of trans fat on the Nutrition Facts label.
+Your best bet is to avoid trans fat completely as it raises cholesterol levels, increasing a risk of heart disease, stroke, and weight gain.
+Foods that contain trans fats include cookies, pastries, candy, fried foods, chips, store-bought pizza, and generally most unhealthy processed foods.
+You should also be wary of food labels which state that the food is ‘trans fat free’.
+Since 2006, the FDA has required food manufacturers to list reportable amounts of trans fat on the Nutrition Facts label.
 But here’s the thing – food manufacturers don’t have to report the trans-fat content if it’s less than 0.5 grams per serving.
-So, to know if the product contains trans fats or not you should check the ingredients list for the terms ‘hydrogenated’ or ‘partially hydrogenated vegetable oils’ as these indicate a presence of trans fats even if the nutrition facts label misleadingly reports that it contains 0 grams of trans fats.
+So, to really know if the product contains trans fats or not you should check the ingredients list for the terms ‘hydrogenated’ or ‘partially hydrogenated vegetable oils’.
+These ingredients indicate the presence of trans fats, even if the nutrition facts label misleadingly reports that the product contains 0 grams of trans fats.

-Saturated fats elevate cholesterol levels and increase the risk of heart disease and stroke, as well as causing weight gain.
+Saturated fats elevate cholesterol levels and increase the risk of heart disease and stroke, and cause weight gain.
 However, this type of fat is not as harmful as trans fats, and can be eaten in moderation.
-Saturated fats can be found in red meat, cream, Greek yogurt, cheese, butter, and chicken skin.
+Saturated fats are found in red meat, cream, Greek yogurt, cheese, butter, and chicken skin.

-– Polyunsaturated Fatty Acids (PUFAs)
+Polyunsaturated Fatty Acids (PUFAs)

 Polyunsaturated fats are known to improve heart health and actually help to reduce cholesterol.
-In addition, these fats are especially essential when losing weight with phentermine as they help to improve your mood; one of the common side effects of phentermine is a low mood so healthy fats are a great natural way to relieve this phentermine side effect.
-Furthermore, these fats help to reduce appetite by keeping us feeling full, and they reduce digestive inflammation, meaning less bloating and a flatter stomach!
+In addition, these fats are especially essential when losing weight with phentermine as they help to improve your mood.
+One of the common side effects of phentermine is a low mood and healthy fats are a great natural way to mitigate this unwanted side effect.
+Furthermore, these fats help to reduce appetite by keeping us feeling full.
+Plus they reduce digestive inflammation, meaning less bloating and a flatter stomach!
 Sources of polyunsaturated fatty acids include green leafy vegetables, flax seed, hemp oil, walnuts, Brazil nuts, fish, olive oil, and avocados.

-– Monounsaturated Fatty Acids (MUFAs)
+Monounsaturated Fatty Acids (MUFAs)

 Monounsaturated fatty acids are very similar to polyunsaturated fatty acids, in that they both have similar benefits and come from a lot of the same foods.
 The healthy fats found in monounsaturated oils, like olive, sesame, and peanut oil, are all great for cooking at low temperatures and keep your cooked food healthier than with other oils.
 This type of healthy fat has also been recognized by the American Diabetes Association to decrease body fat if consumed in moderation.

 However, if you feel that you need some extra help to lose weight, then another great way to boost your results is to add Phen Caps to your daily dose of phentermine.
 Phen Caps are the leading phentermine alternative, and help to suppress appetite and boost energy in the same way as phentermine does, so you will be able to beat hunger for longer and use this added energy to really get active!

 Do you make sure to include healthy fats in your diet?
 Let us know by commenting below!